 In 2017 he was awarded the Austrian Cross of Honour for Science and Art.

-2018 will see Michael Lessky as Guest Conductor of the Malta Philharmonic Orchestra and the Orchestra Sinfónica del Sodre Montevideo.
+2018 and 2019 has seen Michael Lessky as Guest Conductor of the Malta Philharmonic Orchestra and the Orchestra Sinfónica del Sodre Montevideo.

 Download: Biography (pdf)